As a landlord, you should be aware of some of the legal issues related to leasing properties.

 Federal law requires that the lessor (landlord) of any rental property constructed before 1978 disclose the presence of any lead-based paint or hazards known by the lessor and provide the lessee with all reports in his possession.
-In addition, the lessee must be provided with an EPA pamphlet entitled Protect Your Family From Lead in Your Home, and be given a ten-day period to conduct an inspection for lead-based hazards.
-This ten-day period of inspection may be waived in writing by the lessee.
-It is advisable that you have your tenant sign an acknowledgement that you have complied with these requirements.
+In addition, the lessee must be provided with an EPA pamphlet entitled Protect Your Family From Lead in Your Home and be given a ten-day period to conduct an inspection for lead-based hazards.
+This ten-day period of an inspection may be waived in writing by the lessee.
+It is advisable that you have your tenant sign an acknowledgment that you have complied with these requirements.

 State law may also require additional lead-based paint disclosures.
 Massachusetts, for example, is one such state.
 California requires the disclosure of sex offenders in the area (called Megan’s Law).
 Before exhausting yourself with state disclosure requirements, find out whether any of the regulations apply to single-family homes.

 Although not specifically addressed under state or federal law, you should disclose any defects or dangerous conditions on the property that are latent (not readily apparent by inspection).
 A failure to disclose such a condition could result in liability against you.
 For example, outside stairs that become slippery in the winter may not be obvious to a tenant that moves into the property in the summer months.

 In addition to federal and state regulations, you should be familiar with local ordinances within your county, city or village.
 A growing trend across the country is the requirement that landlords register and obtain a license for each rental property.
 Along with an annual fee, the county or municipality may insist on inspecting the property for compliance with building codes and health department regulations.
 Obtain a copy of these regulations to determine whether you are subject to the registration requirements as a non-owner.
 Find any loophole you can to avoid having to comply with these burdensome laws.